vrk-kpa/suomifi-ui-components/.styleguidist/typography.md

 Suomifi-styleguide typography.

-Click the examples to copy the typography token name to clipboard.
+Click the examples to copy related JSX tags to clipboard.

 ```js noeditor
 import { default as styled } from 'styled-components';